Russell Kelly (footballer): Playing career

 Kelly began his career with Chelsea but did not make a first team appearance.
 He had a two-month loan spell beginning in March 1996 with Third Division club Leyton Orient before joining Darlington in August, then also of the Third Division.
 He scored two goals in 23 games for the Quakers, scoring in a 1–1 draw with Rochdale and a 5–2 victory over Lincoln City.

 He then moved to Scottish football, signing for St Mirren in August 1997.
 Although he scored in the Scottish League Cup, he left the club in September to join Dundee where he won the Scottish First Division.
 After a season there, he dropped a division to sign for Ayr United after a short spell in Iceland.
 He left Ayr for a short spell with Partick Thistle in March 2000.

 Kelly joined Linfield in November 2000; the fans funded his signing.
 He made a great start to his Blues career, scoring in December against arch-rivals Glentoran.
-He also played for Linfield in UEFA Champions League qualifying against FC Torpedo Kutaisi.
+He also played for Linfield in UEFA Champions League qualifying against Torpedo Kutaisi.
 Kelly was released by Linfield in May 2003.